HichamAgueny/cuFFT/README.md

 This documentation is about implementing a GPU-accelerated FFT (Fast Fourier Transform) library in an OpenACC application interface, and also the FFTW library in a serial scenario.
 A Fortran code illustrating the implementation is provided.
 Details about the compilation process is described in the documentation.

-The code was tested for both NVIDIA A100 and P100.
+The code was tested on both NVIDIA A100 and P100.

 # References